Page title

 1 Purpose

-In performing its functions and administering its portfolio legislation, the Department of Local Government, Sport and Cultural Industries (DLGSC; department) deals with personal and sensitive information about individuals.
+In performing its functions and administering its portfolio legislation, the Department of Creative Industries, Tourism and Sport (CITS; department) deals with personal and sensitive information about individuals.

 2 Scope

-This Privacy Policy (Policy) applies to any personal and sensitive information collected, held, used, disclosed, secured, stored, and protected by DLGSC.
+This Privacy Policy (Policy) applies to any personal and sensitive information collected, held, used, disclosed, secured, stored, and protected by CITS.

 3 Objectives